Sodium-ion battery: Oxides

+Oxoanions

-Research has also considered cathodes based on polyanions.
-Such cathodes offer lower tap density, lowering energy density on account of the bulky anion.
-This may be offset by the stronger covalent bonding of the polyanion that positively impacts cycle life and safety.
+Research has also considered cathodes based on oxoanions.
+Such cathodes offer lower tap density, lowering energy density than oxides.
+On the other hand, a stronger covalent bonding of the polyanion positively impacts cycle life and safety and increases the cell voltage.
 Among polyanion-based cathodes, sodium vanadium phosphate and fluorophosphate have demonstrated excellent cycling stability and in the latter, an acceptably high capacity (⁓120 mAh/g) at high average discharge voltages (⁓3.6 V vs Na/Na+).
+Besides that, sodium manganese silicate has also been demonstrated to deliver a very high capacity (>200 mAh/g) with decent cycling stability.
+A French startup TIAMAT develops Na+ ion batteries based on a sodium-vanadium-phosphate-fluoride cathode material Na3V2(PO4)2F3, which undergoes two reversible 0.5 e-/V transitions: at 3.2V and at 4.0 V. A startup from Singapore, SgNaPlus is developing and commercialising Na3V2(PO4)2F3 cathode material, which shows very good cycling stability, utilising the non-flammable glyme-based electrolyte.